Introduced by Rep. Michael McCready R-Bloomfield Hills on April 25, 2013

-Referred to the House Transportation and Infrastructure Committee on April 25, 2013
+Referred to the Committee on Transportation and Infrastructure

 With the recommendation that the substitute (H-6) be adopted and that the bill then pass.